In This Volume

 Standard on Appeal

 The refusal of the court to order cancellation of a lis pendens is a decision that is interlocutory in nature.
-On an appeal, the test to be applied is whether the master was clearly wrong in refusing to order the cancellation (Johl v.
+On an appeal, the test to be applied is whether the master (now “associate judge”) was clearly wrong in refusing to order the cancellation (Johl v.
 Modar Developments Ltd., 1991 CanLII 1750 (BC SC)).

 Factors in Court’s Decision Whether to Exercise Discretion